-There really isn’t a bad time to visit the Riviera Maya.
-While in the summer months there is more rain and there can be occasional storms, for most days the rain only lasts for a short period of time before the clouds move on and the sun shines again.
+One of the reasons its voted the best destination in Mexico is that there isn’t a bad time to visit the Riviera Maya.
+While in the summer months there is more rain and there can be occasional storms, for most days the rain only lasts for a short period of time.
+Then the clouds move on and the sun shines again.
 A lot of the rain comes late afternoon so it also doesn’t interrupt the day too much.
 Summer has the hotter temperatures and is a little more humid too.

 As a result summer is the low season which has the advantage that it's less crowded and is a cheaper time to travel allowing you an inexpensive vacation.
 In the summer there is often a higher percentage of European travelers taking advantage of their long summer holidays.

 Winter is the season which receives a higher number of North American tourists and is considered high season.
 It coincides with the harsh North American winters and provides an extreme contrast to the weather in the Riviera Maya where it is often 25-30 C every day.
 Winter is also the dryer season too.